Developing Your Team

 You should also ensure that you give your people plenty of feedback as a matter of routine.

 Team building exercises can be fun and effective ways to improve teamwork and identify people's strengths and weaknesses.
 If you decide to run one, you should select the exercise very carefully, so that it meets your training objective.

 It's important to identify your team's biggest challenges before you choose an exercise.
 By doing this, you can ensure that the event is more than just a nice day out of the office.
 For example, if you have noticed that poor communication has led to your team making mistakes or missing deadlines, you may want to select exercises that improve essential communication skills like listening, empathy and verbalization.

 Pick an activity that you will be comfortable joining in with.
 Your team may be looking to you to set the expectations for the exercise, and to model the behaviors you want to develop.

-When you delegate, you will need to manage the process carefully to achieve the best outcome for your people.
-Hand over a task carefully and help the team member who takes it on to succeed, by giving him or her support and guidance to complete it.
+When you delegate, you will need to manage the process well to achieve the best outcome for your people.
+Hand over a task carefully and help the team member who takes it on to succeed, by giving them support and guidance to complete it.
 Otherwise, your team members may not want to take on other tasks in the future.

 Mastering the art of delegation promotes trust within a team and is just one of the key skills of managers who use a transformational style of leadership.